dagosaurusrex/dagosaurusrex/README.md

 - 👋 Hi, I’m @dagosaurusrex
 - 👀 I’m interested in solving problems and having impact
 - 🌱 I’m currently learning.
 All the time.
 Right now, I'm learning how to code.
 - 💞️ I’m looking to collaborate on eating the rich.
+(Or other ways to help people)
 - 📫 How to reach me?
 Find me IRL
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I hate fun facts.